ZimmW/FakeX-Till-YouAI/README.md

 - publish manually or automatically to X
 - schedule selected posts at custom times

+## Important

+This skill is **not** a standalone digest generator.

+It needs to be used **together with a digest source** in order to fully work.

+It can work with many kinds of daily digests, but it is **strongly recommended** to use it together with Zara Zhang’s `follow-builders` skill.

 ## Intended workflow

-This skill is designed to work **after** a digest tool, such as Zara Zhang’s `follow-builders` skill.

-Typical flow:

 1. A digest is generated
 2. FakeX-Till-YouAI turns that digest into post drafts